ArthurG-data/ArthurG-data/README.md

 # :earth_asia: :mag: Arthur Guillaume

-** Machine Learning Enthousiast
+**Machine Learning Enthousiast**

-I'm an Data Scientist developper exploring the world, one dataset at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm a Data Scientist and Developer exploring the world, one dataset at a time.
+All my coding projects are built from the ground up — from planning and designing to solving real-life problems with code.

 ---